pavsaund/pavsaund.com/site/content/post/2022-02-23-dynamic-breadcrumbs-and-routes-with-react-router.md

 ```

-So, there's a bit more going on here so let's break down what's happening.
+There's a bit more going on here so let's break down what's happening.
 `parentPath` has been added as a parameter with a default value of `''`.
-Then using thr `joinPaths` function the parent and definition path are joined, and any redundant `//` are replaced with a single slash.
+Then using the `joinPaths` function the parent and definition path are joined, and any redundant `//` are replaced with a single slash.

 Next, if there are children on the matched route, then recursively call the `matchRouteDefinitions` with the child routes.
 This time we pass in the `pathPatternWithParent` as a the parentPath parameter, which then allows the child router paths to match.